Youth Action Research

 How do you support teachers to help their students engage in youth action research.
 That is the purpose of this section.
 Not all of the people in our learning circle are engaged in supporting youth action research.
 The hope is that they will share the experiences of others that they have known who are doing action research.
 One of the powerful things about action research is that it is a process of engaging your partners in action research.
 When everyone is doing action research you have a learning organization.
 When students are tackling real work and teaching others, they are engaged in powerful learning.

-In this section we would like you to share either strategies for supporting teachers to engage youth in action research or examples of when youth have been mobilized to solve problems they care about.
+In this section we share strategies for supporting teachers to engage youth in action research or examples of when youth have been mobilized to solve problems they care about.

 Examples of Youth Action Research

-Some of the best action research by youth is being lead by educators in Peru.
-Carlos Chui has supported teachers and students to engage in projects that are done after school.
+I have supported teachers and students in Peru to engage in projects that are done after school.
 They are organized by the school but are not part of a class and the students are neither paid or get academic credit.
 They participate as an act of citizenship.
-It is quite impressive to see what these students have done.
-For a complete report, see his action research.
+It is quite impressive to see what these students have accomplished.
+For more information see my action research.
 There are three videos, one for each of the cycles of action research that Carlos has supervised:

-In addition to this, Carlos's students have taken part in a world wide climate change project.
-His students were part of a 13 country student delegation to the 2018 Cities IPCC Cities and Climate Change Science Conference, a three-day event held March 5-7 in Edmonton, Canada, that features presentations and workshops to highlight and inspire research on climate change and cities.
+In addition to this, students from Peru have taken part in a world wide climate change project.
+May students were part of a 13 country student delegation to the 2018 Cities IPCC Cities and Climate Change Science Conference, a three-day event held March 5-7 in Edmonton, Canada, that features presentations and workshops to highlight and inspire research on climate change and cities.

 The paper they presented: International Youth White Paper on Climate Change shared work from over 4000 students from 13 countries, in partnership with The Centre for Global Education, C40, the Government of Alberta, TakingITGlobal, Louis Berger, and the Berger Charitable Foundation.
 The Berger Charitable Foundation described the event: